 Vienna has a wide variety of hostels with many budget hostels that are surprisingly cheap for such a touristy city.
 The average cost for a bed in a shared dorm is about €15.00 and private rooms start at about €45.00 for two people.

-Ben and I stayed at Hostel Ruthensteiner and couldn’t recommend this hostel enough!
+We stayed at Hostel Ruthensteiner and couldn’t recommend this hostel enough!
 After all, Hostel Ruthensteiner has been crowned the “Best Hostel in Vienna” since 1968, so clearly they are doing something right!

 Hostel Ruthensteiner has the cleanliness of a 5 star hotel with the vibes of the perfect backpackers hostel.
 It also has a 24 hour reception service, beautiful communal garden, cheap all you can eat breakfast buffet, friendly staff, great environment to make friends, happy hour specials and it’s just five minutes away from the main station (Westbahnhof).
 Oh and of course it’s cheap!
 Everything a backpacker can wish for.